 Now, what is interesting is that our Charismatic brothers and sisters have to treat this in one of two ways.
-Number one, they say that, “Well, we – “ and they do…they…they do say this – “We claim Montanus, and we claim Mother Ann Lee,” and we claim some of these strange people who spoke in tongues at intervals of three hundred or four hundred years through the church.
+Number one, they can say that, “Well, we” – and they do – they – they do say this – “We claim Montanus, and we claim Mother Ann Lee,” and we claim some of these strange people who spoke in tongues at these intervals of three or four hundred years through the church.
 But by doing that, you see, they’re putting themselves in a heretical tradition.
-They’re saying, “Our movement has been a part of the heresy of the church for years.”
+They’re saying, “Our movement is – has been a part of the heresy of the church for years.”
 And I’m not sure that’s what they want to say.

-“And the floors shall be full of wheat, and the vats shall overflow with wine and oil.
+“And the floors shall be full of wheat, and vats shall overflow with wine and oil.
 And I will restore to you the years that the locust hath eaten, and the cankerworm, and the caterpillar, and the palmer worm, My great army which I sent among you.”
 No more of those pestilence things.
-And all the crops that were lost then will be proliferating here in restoration.
+And all the crops they lost then will be proliferating here in – in restoration.
 “And ye shall eat in plenty, and be satisfied, and praise the name of the Lord, your God, who has dealt wondrously with you; and My people shall never be ashamed.”

 No shame ever.
 Why?
 That has to be the kingdom.
 They’re going to praise God, praise the Lord.
 You know who Israel is currently praising?
 They’re praising the god of might, see.
 That’s who they’re currently bowing down to.
 The revival hasn’t happened.
 And in verse 27, “And ye shall know that I am in the midst of Israel.”
 When will the Lord be in the midst of Israel?
 When Christ sits on His throne in the city of David, right, and reigns.
 “And that I am the Lord your God and none else, and my people shall never be ashamed.”

-We've got to wait until the Tribulation is over, until the Second Coming is over, until Jesus sets up His kingdom and reigns in Jerusalem.
+So we’ve got to wait until the Tribulation’s over, until the Second Coming’s over, until Jesus sets up the kingdom and reigns in Jerusalem.
 And then His Spirit will be poured out on all flesh.
 And you know what interests me is that even then, it doesn’t say anybody will speak in tongues, does it.
 And it’s very clear about what it does say.
 Prophecy, dreams, visions.
 Tongues?
 No. Why?
 Because when tongues ceased, tongues ceased.
-It doesn’t say they’re going to stop until a little later…footnote…when they’ll be back again.
+It doesn’t say they’re going to stop until a little later – footnote, when they’ll be back again.
 No, it does not say, and – and you don’t see them picked up anywhere.

 And that’s exactly what happened at Pentecost.
 But beloved, that was not the fulfillment of the Joel prophecy that is yet to be fulfilled in the kingdom.
 Now, you say, “Why are you spending so much time on this?”
 Because this is the one passage that they hold on to to defend the fact that the pouring out of the Spirit is going to occur, and they want to define it as now.
 It can’t be defined as now.
 There is no scriptural evidence, then, to support the continuance of tongues.